 Professor of Law - Visiting

 Professor Reiber began his legal career as an associate at Cravath, Swaine & Moore LLP where his practice emphasized securities, mergers and acquisitions, and general commercial litigation.
 He then became a partner at Gordon, Thomas, Honeywell LLP where his practice emphasized general commercial and professional negligence litigation.
 He entered law teaching as a visiting assistant professor of law at Seattle University School of Law where he taught civil procedure.
 He then became an assistant professor of law at Florida Coastal and, successively, an associate and full professor of law without tenure.
-He has taught business associations, civil procedure, conflict of laws, constitutional law, corporate income taxation, individual income taxation, and professional responsibility.
+He has taught business associations, civil procedure, conflict of laws, constitutional law, corporate income taxation, individual income taxation, property, professional responsibility, and uniform law studies.
 Professor Reiber is currently a visiting professor of law and is teaching business associations, civil procedure, constitutional law, and property.
 Professor Reiber received his B.A. from Claremont McKenna College, his J.D. from Columbia University, and his LL.M. in Taxation from New York University.
 He clerked for the Honorable Ronald B. Leighton, United States District Court, Western District of Washington.
 He lectured for BarBri's bar review program in Oregon and served on the Washington State Bar Association's Committee on Bar Examiners.
 Professor Reiber is also an adjunct professor at Jacksonvile University where he teaches tax policy in the school's public policy institute.
 His scholarship is published in the University of Akron Law Review, Cincinnati Law Review, New Mexico Law Review, and Columbia Journal of Transnational Law.

 - New York University School of Law, LL.M.
 (Taxation)